DemonKingSwarn/ani-cli/README.md

 releases sooner.

 New arguments:
--f use fzf for anime selection
+-R use rofi for anime selection
 -r [1-3] select provider to scrape first
 -x print all video links from all providers to stdout (for debugging purpose)